UK Expat Pension Advice

 Once you’ve got a list, write down:

-Step 2: Assess Whether You Need to Transfer or Consolidate
+Step 2: Assess Whether You Want to Transfer or Consolidate

-If you’ve got more than 2–3 pots, it’s probably worth merging.
-But only after having a professional check:
+If you’ve got more than 2–3 private pots, it’s probably worth merging.
+But any option including transfers should consider:

-- Whether your chosen provider accepts non-UK residents
+• Whether your chosen provider accepts non-UK resident transfers

 Step 3: Review Investment Performance

-Many people discover their pensions are sitting in “default” funds — low growth, high fee setups chosen automatically.
+Many people discover their pensions are sitting in “default” funds.
+Low growth and high fee setups set automatically.

 A decent advisor will look at:

-Even a small improvement in net annual returns — say from 4% to 6% — could mean tens of thousands more in your pension pot over 20 years.
+Even a small improvement in net annual returns: say from 6% to 9% means tens of thousands more upon retirement.

 Step 4: Consider a Regulated SIPP Provider